weilingu/Brand-Logo-Component-Analysis/README.md

 # Logo Feature Component Analysis

 ## Overview
 There are hundreds of competitors selling substitue goods and services in almost every industry.
-However, only a few companies.
+However, only a few companies stay in the game in the long run.
 In most cases, the companies that do not make it to the top either operate at low profit margins or go out of business.
-It's very common that the operating profit of the top 1 or 2 is more than the rest combined.
-A lot of economic and business theories have been developed to analyze factors that lead to company success.
+It's a common phenomenon that the operating profit of the top one company is more than the rest combined.
+A lot of economic and business theories have been developed to analyze factors that lead to business success.

-This project takes a different perspective in understanding the sucess of a business.
-Given the similarities of products in the market, would it be possible that the logo design significantly affects consumer behavior?
+This project aims to understand the sucess of a business from a different perspective.
+Given the similarities of products in the market, would it be possible that the logo design could significantly affect consumer behavior?
 If so, what features in a logo are the most attractive to consumers?

-This code allows you to extract features from a 2D image.
+The code developed in this project allows you to extract features from a 2D image.
 Although the primary goal is to analyze brand logo images, this code can easily be adapted to analyze other kinds of 2D images.

-Aftering running the code on provided sample data, the output dataset consists of the following information:
+Aftering running the code on provided sample dataset, the output dataset consists of the following information:

   1.	whether a logo contains the brand name
   2.	whether a logo contains letters other than the brand name
   3.	what shape(s) a logo contains
-  4.  other business information such as company stock prices, industry, and etc.
+  4.  other business information such as stock prices, industries, and etc.

 ## Code Implementation

 After downloading the code, edit the directories as indicated in `master.py` and run `master.py`.

 * `CNN_Letter_Recog_Model.py` Convolutional neural network model for alphabet recognition.
-*	`Brand_Name_Detection.py` Detecting presence of brand logos using Python-tesseract.
+*	`Brand_Name_Detection.py` Detecting presence of brand name in a logo using Python-tesseract.
 *	`Brand_Feature_Segregation.py` Segregating a logo into its shape component(s).
 *	`Brand_Shape_Contour_Detection.py` Finding all the contour(s) of the shape component(s) of a logo.
 *	`master.py` Call the above functions, detect shapes, create final dataset.